TypicalFunktion/MMM-YNAB/README.md

 Your YNAB API token is stored in the MagicMirror configuration file.
 Ensure this file is properly secured and not shared publicly.

 ## Changelog

+### v1.2.2
+- ✅ Added automatic spending period calculation based on `recentTransactionDays`
+- ✅ Updated "This Week" label to show "Past X Days" when using rolling window mode
+- ✅ Improved spending calculation to automatically match recent transactions for periods < 7 days

 ### v1.2.1
 - ✅ Added configurable transaction animation delay (`transactionAnimationDelay`)